 - Airline tickets and airfare

-- Award ticket fees and taxes
+- Award ticket taxes and fees

 - Mileage point purchases or transfers